 In case all those tropical destinations aren’t calling your name, you might get enthusiastic about working remotely in Iceland.
-You do need to have a significant income, as the threshold is set on $85,000 per year.

 This high income requirement is set in place because when staying in Iceland under the Remote Work Visa, you don’t need to pay taxes.

 MALTA: Digital Nomad Residency

 Malta launched its programme that offers a six-month visa and an option of obtaining a one-year ‘Nomad Residence Permit’.
 The cost is EUR 300.

 To qualify for the Digital Nomad Residency, applicants must prove they are conntracted to work remotely by a company based overseas, show that they run their own businenss or offer freelance service to clientele based abroad.